 - There will be initial quarterly monitoring assessments of the site to determine the general status of the site, the condition of the silt-ponds, assess the condition of the rehabilitation work, assess the progress of natural colonisation, monitoring of any potential impacts on neighbouring land and general land security.
 The number of site visits will reduce after 2 years to bi-annually.
 These site visits will assess the need to additional rehabilitation, if required. - The monitoring and validation of re-vegetation via natural colonisation will be carried out using an aerial survey, after enhanced rehabilitation measures are implemented. - Water quality monitoring will be established.
-Monitoring of key water quality parameters will include: Ammonia, Phosphorous, Suspended solids (silt), pH and conductivity. - Where other uses are proposed for the site, these will be assessed by Bord na Móna in consultation with interested parties.
-Other after-uses can be proposed for licensed areas and must go through the appropriate assessment and planning procedures. - Decommissioning of silt-ponds will be assessed and carried out, where needed.
+Monitoring of key water quality parameters will include: pH, Flow, Suspended Solids, Total Solids, Total Phosphorus, Total Ammonia, Colour, COD and DOC. - Decommissioning of silt-ponds will be assessed and carried out, where needed.